 Image Credit: laprensa

-If you are among those gardeners who would prefer to work by hands, then you can rely on the baby powder for protection.
+If you are among those gardeners who would prefer to work by hand, then you can rely on the baby powder for protection.
 The incessant digging and cultivating could take a toll on your hands.
 Thus, to keep your hands protected, coat a small amount of powder on your palms before you start working in your garden.

 10. Thwart off Deer